jacobnisnevich/resume/resume.md

 A web and mobile application for tracking what cocktail ingredients you own and recommending cocktails for you to make.
 Currently at 2.3K yearly active users and growing.

-   - Built the application end-to-end using React/Next.js for the web application, Express/GraphQL for the backend/API layer, Jetpack Compose for the Android application, and Swift UI for the iOS applicaiton.
+   - Built the application end-to-end using React/Next.js for the web application, Express/GraphQL for the backend/API layer, Jetpack Compose for the Android application, and Swift UI for the iOS application.
    - Created an intricate hierarchical database of cocktails and ingredients with recipes for nearly a thousand cocktails.
    - Developed algorithms for vector-based cocktail recommendation and hierarchical ingredient substitution.